1varunvc/schedule-personalised-sms/README.md

 # Scheduled Personalised SMS

-This application schedules personalized SMS'.
-Leveraging Twilio for SMS services and Netlify Functions for a serverless architecture, it's designed to send, say, daily morning reminders or notifications!
+This application orchestrates personalized SMS messages, utilizing Twilio for SMS services and Netlify Functions for a streamlined serverless architecture.
+Crafted to effortlessly dispatch daily morning reminders or notifications, it streamlines communication for optimal user engagement.

 ## Features